 RA candidates must have a 2.50 GPA and be in good conduct standing with University Housing and Auburn University.
-Experience living on campus is a plus, but is not a requirement for applying for a RA position.
+Experience living on campus is a plus but is not a requirement for applying for an RA position.

 RAs receive a single room at no cost.
 Other compensation will be discussed at our upcoming interest sessions.